Hay on a Dairy Farm

 chart showing dry matter protein energy for classic hays (early 1900s)

-Don't worry about the units - this chart just illustrates
+Don't worry about the units - this chart just illustrates the relative values for each plant.

 In real life, the values from this chart were ready to plug into balanced ration calculation equations.